|

 Command line: omnimark -s myprog.xom input.txt -of output.txt

-process submit #main-input
+submit #main-input

 Command line: omnimark -s myprog.xom input.txt output.txt

-Note that there is a difference between submitting #main-input
+Note that there is a difference between submitting #main-input and the following code:

-process repeat over #args submit #args again
+repeat over #args

 Submitting #main-input causes all named files to be submitted as a single source.
 File boundaries are ignored in pattern matching.
 Repeating over #args and submitting each in turn, however, creates a distinct submit for each file.
 Pattern matching cannot occur across file boundaries.